-The Ministry Site Profile is a document completed by the transition team and/or Call Committee which reflects the congregation's history, current structures and staffing patterns, hopes for the future, mission direction, demographic data about the community, and the gifts for leadership being sought by the congregation.
-This document is then used by the Office of the Bishop in finding a good match between a rostered minister and a congregation.
+The Ministry Site Profile is a document completed by the Call Committee which reflects the congregation's history, current structures and staffing patterns, hopes for the future, mission direction, demographic data about the community, and the gifts for leadership being sought by the congregation.
+This document is used by the Office of the Bishop in finding a good match between a rostered minister and a congregation and shared with candidates.